 Swimming Tests of Cardiovascular Endurance

 The criterion test for aerobic fitness is the maximum oxygen uptake (VO2max) test.
-To directly measure VO2max in swimmers is difficult to do as it requires the measurement of ventilation rate and the collection of expired air (see conducting a Swimming VO2max Test).
-VO2max measures of swimmers is usually done in research situations, requiring a swimming flume and specific equipment.
-Doing a VO2max test on swimmers on a treadmill or bicycle is not a valid alternative as those exercise modes use different muscle groups and actions (hough using a swim bench is an option).
-The alternative is to do other water based tests.
+To directly measure VO2max in swimmers is difficult as it requires the measurement of ventilation rate and the collection of expired air (see conducting a Swimming VO2max Test).
+VO2max measures of swimmers are usually done in research situations, requiring specific equipment and sometimes a a swimming flume.
+Conducting a VO2max test on swimmers using a treadmill or bicycle is not a valid alternative, as those exercise modes use different muscle groups and actions (hough using a swim bench is an option).
+The alternative is to do other water-based aerobic fitness tests.

 The (Water) Beep Test

-There have been other swimming beep type tests.
-One example was developed specifically for water polo players, who have different demands than competitive lap swimmers.
+There have been other swimming beep-type tests.
+One example was developed specifically for water polo players, who have different physiological demands than competitive lap swimmers.
 The 10 meter Multistage Shuttle Swim Test (MSST) was developed by sport scientists in Western Australia for the assessment of aerobic fitness of water polo players.
 The test is conducted over a 10-meter distance in the water rather than the 20m used on land for runners.
-Over such a short distance, the turning and acceleration phase becomes more important for this test performance, and makes it more relevant to water polo players who do more of this type of movements.
-There is a simpler coach designed swimming beep test across a 12.5m pool, with the speed increasing every 100m.
+Over such a short distance, the turning and acceleration phase becomes more important for this test performance, and makes it more relevant to water polo players who do more of these types of movements.
+There is a simpler coach-designed Williams Swimming Beep Test across a 12.5m pool, with the speed increasing every 100m.
 There is also the water polo intermittent shuttle test, over an even shorter distance (7.5m) which includes ten seconds of active recovery after each lap.

 Other Swimming Tests

 Sometimes the best assessment of swimming fitness can be to swim a set distance flat out.
-Examples of such tests are the 100m swim test that has been used for junior talent identification, the 1 km swim, and the 500yd / 450m Swim Test which is an alternative to the 1.5 mile run test which forms part of the US Navy Physical Readiness Test.
+Examples of such tests are the 100m swim test which has been used for junior talent identification, the 1 km swim, and the 500yd / 450m Swim Test which is an alternative to the 1.5 mile run test which forms part of the US Navy Physical Readiness Test.
 Similarly, the Swim 12-minute test requires the participants to swim for maximum distance in 12 minutes (much like the running Cooper test).